egoist/tsup/docs/README.md

 tsup --tsconfig tsconfig.prod.json
 ```

-By default, tsup try to find the `tsconfig.json` file in the current directory, if it's not found, it will use the default tsup config.
+By default, tsup tries to find the `tsconfig.json` file in the current directory.
+If it can't find one, it will use the default tsup config.

 ## Troubleshooting

 ### error: No matching export in "xxx.ts" for import "xxx"

-This usually happens when you have `emitDecoratorMetadata` enabled in your tsconfig.json, in this mode we use [SWC](https://swc.rs) to transpile decorators to JavaScript so exported types will be eliminated, that's why esbuild won't be able to find corresponding exports.
+This usually happens when you have `emitDecoratorMetadata` enabled in your tsconfig.json, in this mode we use [SWC](https://swc.rs) to transpile decorators to JavaScript so exported types will be eliminated.
+That's why esbuild won't be able to find corresponding exports.
 You can fix this by changing your import statement from `import { SomeType }` to `import { type SomeType }` or `import type { SomeType }`.

 ## License